LH721/python-challenge/README.md

 # python-challenge
 <br>
-All scripts in one file.
+Scripts in text file.
+I have problems on saving scripts.
+I plan to book tutoring to fix my code editors later this week.
 Ran fine on IDLE.
 Hasn't been tested on VSCode.
 My VSCode doesn't run code yet.
-It needs to be configured.